Master Value Betting Your Guide To Sports Betting Value

 Value Betting in Sports

-Check out The Sports Geek’s Sports Betting Odds Calculator to find the implied odds on any wager and dive into this guide on how betting odds work for more useful details and strategies.
+Check out The Sports Geek’s Sports Betting Odds Calculator to find the implied odds on any wager.
+You can also dive into this guide on how betting odds work for more useful details and strategies.
 In the next section, we’ll go over the difference between fair, negative and positive expected value in sports betting.

 The expected value (EV) of a bet is the difference between your expectations for an event’s outcome versus the odds offered by the sportsbook.
 Calculating expected value in sports betting is a crucial factor in determining that outcome’s probability and, therefore, whether the bet is worth taking.